 - Unlimited access to the surrounding wildlife Conservancies (Lemek, Ol Chorro, Enonkishu), plus two visits to the National Reserve (or one to the National Reserve and one to Mara Triangle, depending on where the best wildlife is on the day) plus one visit to Mara North Conservancy.

-- Electricity, hot water and wifi at the house.
+- Electricity, hot water, laundry (not delicates) and wifi at the house.
 NB Don’t rely on the wifi: it can be a bit patchy!

 - Normal flushing toilets

 - Hot showers – some en-suite, some shared between other rooms.